20000705/st-hello-world/Report.md

 A function was implemented to classify BMI values into standard categories such as Underweight, Normal, Overweight, and Obesity.

 ### How it was done
-A lambda function was used internally to map BMI values to categories based on threshold comparisons.
+A lambda function was used internally to map BMI values to categories based on standard threshold comparisons.
 The function processes a list of BMI values and returns a dictionary mapping each value to its category.

+### Results and Validation
+Test BMI values spanning all categories were provided.
+Each BMI value was classified correctly according to standard medical definitions, demonstrating that the lambda-based logic behaves as expected.

 ---